 Fake Difficulty: Chaos difficulty is no different from Hard, for the most part.
 Enemies have the same HP (more or less), AI is the same, they deal the same amount of damage... the only difference is that their attacks completely ignore defense.
 A regular Mook can now kill you in four hits.
 Did we mention you will often be surrounded by a few hundred mooks, with a few officers in the middle to spice things up?
 Enjoy.

 Fanservice: Many of the females characters have cute, fetishy outfits, most blatantly Da Ji and Nuwa.

-Fighter, Mage, Thief: Characters are classified by three categories: Power (who hit harder and are Immune to Flinching), Technique (who can do sidesteps while blocking and can perform in Critical Hits on airborne enemies) and Speed (who can Air Dash as well as jump cancel their attacks).
-The third game adds "Wonder" (who can cancel any of their attacks with a unique attack that breaks guards and perform Critical Hits like Technique characters).
+Fighter, Mage, Thief: Characters are classified by three categories: Power (who hit harder and are Immune to Flinching), Technique (who can sidestep while blocking or being attacked and can deal Critical Hits on airborne enemies) and Speed (who can Air Dash as well as jump cancel their attacks).
+The third game adds Wonder (who can cancel any of their attacks with a forward dash that breaks guards, along with dealing Critical Hits like Technique characters).